NoricaBacuieti/TheSpeckAttack/README.md

 # TheSpeckAttack

-Here you will find the jupyter-notebooks for conducting the experiments described in my thesis:
+Here you will find the jupyter-notebooks for conducting the experiments described in the paper:
 Deep Neural Networks aiding Cryptanalysis: A Case Study of the Speck Distinguisher

 ## Content